-Robin was able to husk this second batch of blackened walnut hulls from their nutshells fairly quickly with a knife.
+Robin was husking this second batch of blackened walnut hulls from their nutshells fairly quickly with a knife.
 The outer hulls will be simmered for a deep brown dye.
-This natural black walnut dye will be used on a couple of special brain tanned leather bags in the works.
-The first batch, if you’re wondering, was naturally husked by red squirrels.
+This organic black walnut dye will be used on a special brain tanned leather bag in the works.
+The first batch of walnuts, if you’re wondering, was naturally husked by red squirrels.
 The squirrels were enthusiastic.

 Popular Methods for Husking Black Walnuts

 I thought it would be harder!
 The most popular methods for husking large batches of black walnuts are:

 - Fill your driveway with walnuts and run them over with your vehicle for weeks

 - Build a walnut husking machine – usually a cement mixer with water and hull-busting rocks in the mix (the hulls and water become a sludge)

 I’m relieved this is a simple project.
 Fortunately, getting the meat out of their unyielding shells is not a requirement for dye.

 A precaution: Some people may get contact dermatitis from handling the hulls, especially with prolonged exposure.
 To the least, black walnut hulls will stain your hands for weeks, and whatever else you get it on will be stained.

 It’s advisable to wear non-disposable, chemical resistant gloves or heavy-duty latex gloves as a precaution.